Dexalgin, 25 mg 10 pcs

 With caution

-Hepatic diseases in anamnesis, hepatic porphyria (including acute intermittent porphyria), chronic kidney disease, stage 2 (FFR 60-89 ml/min/1.7 m2), chronic heart failure, arterial hypertension, dehydration, a significant decrease in circulating blood volume (including after surgical intervention).including after surgical intervention), in elderly patients over 65 years of age (including those receiving diuretics, weakened patients and patients with low body weight in patients immediately after major surgical interventions, bronchial asthma, concomitant use of glucocorticosteroids (incl.including prednisolone), anticoagulants (including warfarin), antiplatelet agents (including acetylsalicylic acid, clopidogrel) selective serotonin reuptake inhibitors (including citalopram, fluoxetine, paroxetine sertraline), coronary heart disease, cerebrovascular disease, dyslipidemia/hyperlipidemia, diabetes, peripheral arterial disease, smoking, Helicobacter pylori infection. systemic lupus erythematosus (SLE) and other systemic connective tissue diseases, bleeding disorders, long-term use of NSAIDs, tuberculosis, severe osteoporosis, alcoholism, severe somatic diseases.
+History of liver disease, hepatic porphyria (including acute intermittent porphyria), chronic kidney disease, stage 2 (GFR 60-89 ml/min/1.73 m2), chronic heart failure, arterial hypertension, dehydration, significant decrease in circulating blood volume (including after surgery), in elderly patients over 65 years of age (including those receiving diuretics, weakened patients and patients with low body weight in patients immediately after major surgical interventions, bronchial asthma, simultaneous use of glucocorticosteroids (including prednisolone), anticoagulants (including warfarin), antiplatelet agents (including acetylsalicylic acid, clopidogrel) selective serotonin reuptake inhibitors (including citalopram, fluoxetine, paroxetine sertraline), coronary heart disease, cerebrovascular diseases, dyslipidemia/hyperlipidemia, diabetes mellitus, peripheral arterial disease, smoking, Helicobacter pylori infection. systemic lupus erythematosus (SLE) and other systemic connective tissue diseases, hematopoietic disorders, long-term use of NSAIDs, tuberculosis, severe osteoporosis, alcoholism, severe somatic diseases.

 Very rare: neutropenia, thrombocytopenia.